NinVoido/spotify-vpn/doc/man-sections/tls-options.rst

-  The optional parameters :code:`force-cookie` allows only tls-crypt-v2 clients that support a cookie based stateless three way handshake that avoids replay attacks and state exhaustion on the server side (OpenVPN 2.6 and later).
+  The optional parameters :code:`force-cookie` allows only tls-crypt-v2 clients that support a cookie based stateless three way handshake that avoids replay attacks and state exhaustion on the server side (spotify 2.6 and later).
 The option :code:`allow-noncookie` explicitly allows older tls-crypt-v2 clients.
 The default is (currently) :code:`allow-noncookie`.